config0-hub/do/stacks/_config0_configs/droplet/_documentation/README.md

 **Description**

-  - Creates a droplet/vm on digitalocean
+  - This stack creates a Droplet/VM on DigitalOcean.

 **Required**